CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 ## Build a Custom Topology

-To build a custom topology, choose one of these two options:
+To build a custom topology, you can either:

 - Start a simulation directly from the topology builder
 - Export the topology files and upload them directly into Air